flame-code/FLAME/README.md

 # FLAME: a library for atomistic modeling environments

-##Installation
+[FLAME](flame-code.org) is a highly modular open source software package to perform atomistic simulations using a wide variety of techniques.

+## Installation

-FLAME requires autoconf and automake to be installed.
+FLAME requires `autoconf` and `automake` to be installed.

 It is recommended to install FLAME in a directory different from the source.

-###Steps to install FLAME
+### Steps to install FLAME

-1. You first need to install `futile` which is a set of utilities from the [BigDFT] (http://bigdft.org) project.
+1. You first need to install `futile` which is a set of utilities from the [BigDFT](http://bigdft.org) project.

 Preferably, use the tar file given inside the
 FLAME to avoid inconsistency of versions.